Skip to content

 Culturally, too, we owe much to the Empire.
 After the fall of Rome, cultural progress stalled in Western Europe, and it was in Constantinople that the classical heritage was preserved.
 Greek and Latin literature, philosophy, Roman Law, would have been lost forever if it had not been for the scholars and copyists of Byzantium.

-Book beginning and ending points
+book beginning and ending points

 Volume I of III covers the first 500 years of the Empire, it begins with Constantine’s rise to power and his subsequent inauguration of the new capital in the East; and the volume ends with the deposition of Irene, the first official Empress of the Empire, lest she marries that barbarian and illiterate Frankish ruler who has just been proclaimed Emperor of the Holy Roman Empire by none other than the pope himself: Charlemagne.